 Warren was the Academic Lead for Student Experience in the Faculty of Humanities and Social Sciences from August 2013 to August 2016, having previously served the Faculty as Deputy Faculty Lead with responsibility for Academic Standards and Curriculum Quality in the academic year 2012-2013.
 He has undertaken numerous student-facing roles over his career in the Law School, including Director of Learning and Teaching, Director of PGT programmes and Admissions Lead.

 From 1st September 2017, Warren took up a five year appointment as Head of Department of the Liverpool Law School.
-He is a member of the Committee of Heads of UK Law Schools Executive Board and the Modern Studies in Property Law Subject Board.
-Effective 2019, he is also an academic member of the Property Bar Association.
+He is a member of the Committee of Heads of UK Law Schools Executive Board, the Modern Studies in Property Law Subject Board and an academic member of the Property Bar Association.
+From November 2019, Warren was elected for a three-year term as a Director and General Committee Member of the Liverpool Law Society.

 Prizes or Honours